Sattvic diet: Sattvic herbs

 Other herbs are used to directly support sattva in the mind and in meditation.
 These include ashwagandha, bacopa, calamus, gotu kola, ginkgo, jatamansi, purnarnava, shatavari, saffron, shankhapushpi, tulsi and rose.

 Rajasic (stimulant) foods

-Stimulant foods, also called mutative foods, mutable foods or rajasic foods, are foods that often provoke mental restlessness.
-They are not completely beneficial, nor are they harmful, to body or mind.
-Foods that cannot be categorized as either sentient or static are classified in this food group.

-These foods are thought by some to cause aggressive and dominating thoughts, especially towards others.

-Stimulant foods energize and develop the manipura (navel) chakra and body but do not promote advancement in the higher chakras.

-Such foods include: caffeinated drinks such as coffee, tea, cola drinks, energy drinks, brown or black chocolate, ginkgo biloba, spicy food, unfertilized eggs, food that is pungent, very much salty, bitter or is not balanced in taste.
+Rajas food is defined as food that is spicy, hot, fried, or acidic.
+Raja food could lead to sadness, misery, or ailment.
+Junk food or preserved foods are often categorized as rajasik.

 Tamasic (sedative) foods

 Sedative foods, also called static foods, or tamasic foods, are foods whose consumption, according to Yoga, are harmful to both mind and body.
 Harm to mind includes anything that will lead to a duller, less refined state of consciousness.
 Bodily harm includes any foods that will cause detrimental stress to any physical organ, directly or indirectly (via any physical imbalance).

-They are, however, sometimes necessary during times of great physical stress and pain.
-They help dull the pain and lower consciousness, allowing the body to repair itself.
-Such static foods may be deemed necessary in times of war or great distress.

-Static foods stimulate and strengthen the lower two chakras, but will not assist in beneficial development of the higher chakras.
-In fact, they are usually detrimental to the advancement of the higher chakras.

-Such foods sometimes include: meat, fish, fertilized eggs, onion, garlic, scallion, leek, chive, mushroom, alcoholic beverage, durian (fruit), blue cheese, opium, and stale food.
-Food that has remained for more than three hours (i.e., one yām), is according to chapter 17 of the Bhagavad Gita, in the tamasic mode.
+Such foods sometimes include: meat, fish, eggs, onion, garlic, scallion, leek, chive, mushroom, alcoholic beverage, durian (fruit), blue cheese, opium, and stale food.
+Food that has remained for more than three hours (i.e., one yām), is according some commentators on chapter 17 of the Bhagavad Gita, in the tamasic mode.